Are you implementing content marketing for your online business?

 B2B content marketing research revealed that 8% of marketers have the daily content schedule, 36% have weekly, and over 11% have biweekly.
 However, only 44% of the marketers were effective at using content, and 26% were almost at all effective.

 Different and typical marketing mistakes involved in implementation caused 26% of marketers as well as you couldn’t affect the marketing purposes—planning and practicing mistakes.

 Today, In this post, I’ll talk with you a small part, but will share with you the most important and the popular mistakes which bloggers and marketers do—the wrong ways to optimize the images for content marketing.

-Despite from compiling headlines that transforms, description, and the introduction of the article, the image is an essential and significantly key that enhances your content marketing.
+Despite compiling headlines that transform, description, and the introduction of the article, the image is an essential and significant key that enhances your content marketing.

-It’s the most fact which easily attract human responsiveness when you’ve optimized it the right way.
+It’s the most fact which easily attracts human responsiveness when you’ve optimized it the right way.

 Think about when the article appears on social media platforms, Image search, and when a reader is reading it.

 What are you thinking regarding your images, anyway?